 Two Skolkovo companies, WebGears and DRD, presented their projects to the Taiwanese delegation.

-DRD has developed the first ever test in the world to diagnose chronic brain ischemia.
-Recently their product was registered in Russia, so it can now be introduced in various Russian clinics.
-The test allows to detect microscopic damage of the brain tissue before any stroke symptoms appear, Anzhey Zhimbiev, General Director of the Skolkovo-based company told Sk.ru.
+DRD has developed the first ever test in the world to diagnose chronic brain ischaemia.
+Recently their product was registered in Russia, so it can now be introduced into various Russian clinics.
+The test allows the microscopic detection of damage of the brain tissue before any stroke symptoms appear, Anzhey Zhimbiev, General Director of the Skolkovo-based company told Sk.ru.
 This test is biochemical in nature; its principle is different from that of MRI, which is, as of today, the only objective method of detecting brain damage.
-The biochemical method allows to reveal microscopic damage almost instantly, as soon as these events, that neither the doctor nor the patient can yet notice, start happening.
-“Our test allows to determine biochemical damage earlier and cheaper, especially since some microscopic damage cannot be detected by the MRI,” the CEO of the company said.
+The biochemical method reveals microscopic damage almost instantly, as soon as these events, (that neither the doctor, nor the patient, are able to notice,) start happening.
+“Our test is able to identify biochemical damage earlier and more cost effectively than present methods, especially since some microscopic damage cannot be detected by MRI,” the CEO of the company said.

 James Huang: “Skolkovo is the most important engine of Russian innovations and technological development.”

 Another Skolkovo-based company, WebGears, has developed the technology of representing the analytical description of 3D graphics.
-The approach allows to take heavy 3D models and make them light and accessible without any loss of detail.
+This approach allows the taking of heavy 3D models and making them light and accessible without any loss of detail.
 “We do not simplify the geometry, we do not use the flow transfer as it happens now everywhere in the world so as to make 3D accessible,” Vladimir Kiryakov, head of the Company’s Division for Industrial Solutions told Sk.ru.
-“We only use the material description of the surface so that we could take engineering data from 3D departments and use them throughout the life cycle of the engineering product.”
+“We only use the material description of the surface so that we are able to take engineering data from 3D departments and use them throughout the life cycle of the engineering product.”

-This product has already been introduced on Taiwan, and that became one of the practical results of Skolkovo’s business mission.
+This product has already been introduced in Taiwan, and has become one of the practical results of Skolkovo’s business mission.
 The participant in the mission, Yulia Tolkishevskaya, introduced WebGears to the international department of the Industrial Technology Research Institute (ITRI).
-“In February and March we started working with them on various opportunities for using our technologies,” Vladimir Kiryakov says.
-“Then, again with the assistance of Skolkovo, we organized the visit of the founder and technical director of our company to the ITRI R&D Center.
+“In February, then in March we started working with them, looking at various opportunities for using our technology,” Vladimir Kiryakov says.
+“Then, with the assistance of Skolkovo, we organized the visit of the founder and technical director of our company to the ITRI R&D Center.
 There we were introduced to the representatives of PMC, an organization that oversees the development of all precision engineering projects in the field of metal processing.
 Now we are entering the stage of signing the NDA and are considering pilot projects with ITRI and PMC.”

 WebGears, Vladimir Kiryakov’s company is currently preparing to sign the NDA with their Taiwanese partners.
 Photo: Sk.ru

-Before visiting Skolkovo, the delegation of Taiwanese entrepreneurs had visited Yandex and Rostech, and on Wednesday it intends to travel to St. Petersburg.
+Before visiting Skolkovo, the delegation of Taiwanese entrepreneurs visited ‘Yandex’ and ‘Rostech’, and on Wednesday it intends traveling to St. Petersburg.